jestevezcaparros/hackathon2017-1/valo/src/visualizations_js/README.md

 If just want to play with it but not interested in hacking it, then follow this easy steps

 - Clone this Github repository: `git clone https://github.com/ITRS-Group/hackathon2017.git`
-- Install local dependencies and run the project launcher script: `cd hackathon2017 && npm run launch:viz`
+- Install local dependencies `cd hackathon2017 && npm run prelaunch:viz`
+- Build solution `npm run make:viz`
+- Run the project launcher script: `run launch:viz`

 After running the last command your default browser should opens up displaying the map.
 If you have any problem, please talk to an organizer for help.